Species Introduction

 Q: How do I properly acclimatise Yellow Neon Tetras to my aquarium?

-Acclimatising Yellow Neon Tetras is crucial for their health.
+Acclimatisation is crucial for the health of your Yellow Neon Tetras.
 Start by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
-After that, gradually mix small amounts of your tank water into the bag every 10 minutes for about an hour.
-This process helps the fish adjust to the water chemistry.
-Finally, gently net the Tetras into your aquarium without adding bag water, as this can introduce contaminants.
-Monitor them closely for signs of stress after acclimatisation.
+After this, gradually mix a small amount of tank water into the bag every 5 minutes for approximately 30 minutes.
+This helps the fish adjust to the water parameters.
+Finally, gently release the fish into the tank using a net, avoiding the transfer of bag water which may contain harmful substances.

 ✓ Expert Tip